whatsplay/whatsapp-play/README.md

 Windows: `python -m wplay -h` <br />
 Unix: `python3 -m wplay -h` <br />

-## Usage
+## Usage:
 <img src="/images/usage.png"><br>
 Example - `wplay -wt "target_name_of_your_whatsapp_contact"` or `wplay -pull "Databases/msgstore.db.crypt12"`

-## Contribute
+## Contributing :
+The easiest way to contribute to **Whatsapp-Play** is by starring the repository and opening more and more [issues](https://github.com/rpotter12/whatsapp-play/issues) for features you'd like to see in future. <br />

-The first step is to create a fork and clone, then you can solve our [issues](https://github.com/rpotter12/whatsapp-play/issues) and help us find new ones.
-To debug with Visual Studio Code it is necessary to create a launcher with the arguments. <br />
+First step is to create a fork and clone, then you can solve the [issues](https://github.com/rpotter12/whatsapp-play/issues) listed and help us find new ones.
+Then try debugging with Visual Studio Code it is necessary to create a launcher with the arguments. <br />

 To create a launcher with arguments follow the steps bellow: <br />
-1. Click in 'Debug' tab
+- Click in 'Debug' tab
-1. Click in 'Add Configuration'
+- Click in 'Add Configuration'
-1. Select 'Module'
+- Select 'Module'
-1. Type 'wplay' and press Enter
+- Type 'wplay' and press Enter
-1. A json file will be opened.
+- A json file will be opened.
 Inside configurations add the args, for example: "args":["-wb","name"]

 **Debug Tutorial Video:** [Debug Tutorial Link](https://youtu.be/NyJgUGvyWnY)